-Getting your query resolved quickly, that can very much depend upon the inbound call volumes throughout the day and the level of agent resource available.
-A busy day, long call waiting times could be matched with a quick answer at slower times of the day.
+Getting your query resolved quickly, can very much depend upon the inbound call volumes throughout the day and the level of agent resources available.
+On a busy day, long call waiting times could be matched with a quick answer at slower times of the day.

 Web chat and messaging are extremely common channels for businesses to use.
 And both need to be part of the channel mix.
 They can complement each other beautifully, with conversations that start in web chat being moved into messaging channels with ease (provided you have a conversational engagement platform like Webio.

 Customers love the instant responsiveness of web chat when they need it, but provided they get it when they are online.
 Delays and repetition are all too common and harp back to the phone call experiences of waiting in queues and talking on the phone.